-Nestled between the misty mountain ranges and the newly renovated beaches is South Korea’s second largest city, one which boasts everything one would expect from a global cultural centre.
+Nestled between the misty mountain ranges and the newly renovated beaches is South Korea’s second-largest city, one which boasts everything one would expect from a global cultural centre.
 Busan proudly displays both its extraordinary natural beauty as well as the resources it provides, with a bounty of each and every fish and crustacean on a side-street menu.
-The urban sprawl of Busan has developed from humble beginning to an international film festival for which an entire city square has been named for, and brought the city into international contention.
+The urban sprawl of Busan has developed from humble beginning to an international film festival for which an entire city square has been named, and brought the city into international contention.

 The city itself is spread along the coast with attractions found from one end to the other.
 The incredibly efficient public transportation makes travelling through the city a breeze although it could take a while.

 Busan’s has a wide variety of attractions that range from its ancient past to its modern times with a fair share of beautiful nature thrown in between the mountains and the coast.

 The temple which claims to be the “most beautiful temple in Korea” is located at the cliff edge on the southern tip of the Korean peninsula.
 Haedong Yonggungsa was built back in 1376 by the royal consultant Naong Hyegeun, the man who lay the foundation for Buddhism during the Joseon era (1392-1910).
 This very temple was constructed out of nothing more than a dream.

 Naong was said to be at Bunhwangsa Temple in Gyeongju while the country was suffering a terrible drought which resulted in crop destruction and famine.
 As the people of Korea began losing faith in Buddhism, Naong dreamt that a sea god told him he should build a temple at the edge of Bongrae Mountain to solve the problems the country was facing.